MikeHopley/ftl-ships-strategy/index.md

 Each lockdown lasts 12 seconds.
 Hitting lockdown **immediately** when boarding can prevent enemy crew entering the room, sometimes even when they are standing on an adjacent tile.
 When unopposed, two Crystals will break 3 weapons levels in ~19 seconds; three Crystals will break 8 weapons levels (!) in ~33 seconds (in a four-tile weapons room).

-Typically board weapons directly; but if they have crew manning the room, it may be better to board elsewhere and sneak back into weapons once it's empty (so you can break weapons without waiting to kill the enemy crew).
+Typically board weapons directly; but if they have crew manning the room, it may be better to board elsewhere and sneak back into weapons once it’s empty (so you can break weapons without waiting to kill the enemy crew).
 Crew can walk straight through lockdown, provided they were already past the halfway point on the adjacent tile.
-Your Crystals can do this too: they will lockdown the room they're *currently* in, but still make it into the weapons room.
+Your Crystals can do this too: they will lockdown the room they’re *currently* in, but still make it into the weapons room.
 When enemy crew are trying to break into a room, they will not stop to fight; use this to get free hits.

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.